2012 Syrian constitutional referendum: Economy

-Syria will no longer be a planned socialist economy but will focus on the principle of developing public and private economy in order to boost the national income and to develop the production to create jobs and raise the standard of living.
+Syria would no longer be a planned socialist economy but will focus on the principle of developing public and private economy in order to boost the national income and to develop the production to create jobs and raise the standard of living.
 The constitution states that development is the goal of all economics of policy and that consumers and producers are protected.
 Private property is protected and can only be confiscated for necessities of war and disasters and only for a fair compensation.

 Religion and culture

-The new constitution says that the state respects and protects all religions, but reaffirms that Islamic jurisprudence is a major source of inspiration, like in the old constitution.
+The new constitution says that the state respects and protects all religions, but reaffirms that Islamic jurisprudence is a major source of inspiration, as in the previous constitution.
 The new constitution states that scientific research is supported by the state and the freedom of scientific research, artistic creation, literature and cultural creativity are protected.

 Rights and freedom

-The new constitution forbids any discrimination on the grounds of sex, origin, religion or language.
+The constitution forbade any discrimination on the grounds of sex, origin, religion or language.

 National unity, integrity and military service are considered a "sacred duty" while freedom is considered a sacred right.